WebDevStudios/constant-contact-woocommerce/README.txt

 2. Edit the details of your product.
 3. Pre-filtered segmented lists.
 4. Syncing status for contacts.
+5. Settings Page in WordPress
+6. Before and after connecting account.

 #### Overall WooCommerce and Constant Contact Guide
 Our WooCommerce integration is designed to help make your email marketing even easier.
 You can automatically sync your WooCommerce contacts right into your Constant Contact account, promote your products and services in emails, and recover lost revenue with automated abandoned cart emails!